 Proactive Pandemic Safety Is Top Priority for Redstone

-Since July, employees report their COVID-19 symptoms, exposure, and contacts in ReturnSafe’s daily health screening app.
+Employees have been reporting their COVID-19 symptoms, exposure, and contacts in ReturnSafe’s daily health screening app since July 2020.
 Administrators can monitor and respond to screening survey results through a centralized dashboard.
 The solution’s customizability makes it easy to adhere to the constantly evolving guidelines and requirements set forth by local and state public health agencies.
 Redstone estimates that they are saving $154,500 per year by using ReturnSafe for their screening process.